Area Residents Share Hope and Healing Through Care New England Storytelling Campaign

 (Providence, RI) –Stories of hope and healing from three local women will be highlighted in the coming weeks as part of a Care New England Health System storytelling campaign that will be told through both traditional advertising and social media.

-At a time of year where many are reflecting on an attitude of thanksgiving and appreciation, the women, Gardenia Pena, of Cranston; Vivian Nano, of Providence; and Robin Furcolo, of Westerly, have graciously and candidly shared their stories.
+At a time of year where many are reflecting on an attitude of thanksgiving and appreciation, the women, Gardenia Pena, of Cranston; and Vivian Nano, of Providence, have graciously and candidly shared their stories.
 They range from cancer and high-risk pregnancy, post-traumatic stress disorder, and depression, and how with the support of CNE' Women & Infants Hospital, The Providence Center, and Butler Hospital, they are living healthy, productive, and rich lives.

 “It has been a long journey, but the staff I worked with at The Providence Center was always there for me.
 They got me through one of the toughest times in my life,” said Vivian, now proud to have a new job, new friends, and loves her Rhode Island community and home.